SAP-samples/teched2022-IN262/README.md

 ## Exercises

-Please start the exercises from the WalkThru exercises aboue or from [Launch Integration Assessment Tool](/exercises/ex0)
+Please start the exercises from the WalkThru exercises above or from [Launch Integration Assessment Tool](/exercises/ex0).

 <!--
 In the following, please click the PDF link.
 The PDF would download on your machine from which you can start the exercise.